 Here’s the easy printable:

-- Bake for 25 minutes, or until chicken is cooked through.
+Bake for 25 -35 minutes, depending on thickness of chicken, or until chicken is cooked through.

-- Transfer chicken to a stand mixer fitted with a paddle attachment and beat on medium-high unil perfectly shredded.
+Transfer chicken to a stand mixer fitted with a paddle attachment and beat on medium-high until perfectly shredded.
 If you do not have a stand mixer, shred with 2 forks.